SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

     pyproject.toml
     ```

-    In your `pyproject.toml` file add the following lines.
-You will need to alter the paths to match your project.
+    In your `pyproject.toml` file, add the following lines, adjusting the paths to match your project structure:

     ```toml
     [project.scripts]